10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 So, let’s get started!

-Planks have to be my all time favorite core exercise.
-It works your entire core.
-It seems easy but it is for sure mighty!
+Side planks have to be my all-time favorite core exercise.
+They work your entire core.
+It seems easy, but trust me, it can be very challenging!

-Leg raises are great for your lower abs.
+Leg lifts are great for your lower transverse abdominis, (deepest muscles of the stomach).

-• Start by lying on your back with your hands straight by your sides.
+• Start by lying on your back with your hands straight by your sides or tucked under your butt.

-• Lower your legs slowly back to the ground.
+• Repeat by lifting your legs back to 90 degrees.

 Repeat 10-15 times.

-Seated or standing torso twists are a great exercise to work on your obliques.
+Seated or standing torso twists are a great exercise to work your oblique muscles.

-• Sit down on the floor or a chair.
+• Start in a seated position on the floor or a chair.

-• Bend your legs slightly so that only your heels are on the floor. ( to step it lift your legs completely off the floor).
+• Bend your legs slightly so that only your heels are on the floor. ( to step it up lift your feet completely off the floor).

 • Twist your head and torso to one side.

-• Twist your head and torso to the other side.
+• Twist your head and torso to the opposite side.

 • Aim for 10-15 repetitions on each side.

-If you can’t get on the floor or if you have back issues – you can also do this one in a chair or standing with your back straight.
+If you can’t get on the floor or if you have back issues – you can also do this one in a chair with your back straight.

 Always trying to find safer ways for you to take it up a notch!